runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 * Compute the bitwise complement `~Int` of an integer value in twos-complement.
 * Compute the exponentiation `^Int` of two integers.
+  * As implemented above, the frontend will only send integer exponentiation to Z3 if both the base and exponent are positive integers.
+This prevents the K frontend from running afoul of the potentially undefined or inconsistent Z3 behaviour in cases where `#1` or `#2` are non-positive.
 * Compute the exponentiation of two integers modulo another integer (`^%Int`).
   `A ^%Int B C` is equal in value to `(A ^Int B) %Int C`, but has a better asymptotic complexity.